kiaram2249/sep11-freedom-project/prep/plan.md

 #### MVP

-**Background:**
+**Background/Details:**

 * [ ] We need to start planing how we want our game to look like.
 We need to designs how background for the game.
    * Caron will be designing the background that we need.
 We should have a background for the intro of the game, and for the setting background for the mini/main game.
    * The background design should be done during the mid-winter break on February 17,2025.
+   * She will also being working on small details for the game to become more intersting and something that people would catch their eye on March 3,2025.

 **Crops/Farm:**

 * [ ] For the main game, Robert and Kiara will slowly start making the farm.
-The farm is where the user will grow their crops in order to make profit in the end of the game.
+The farm is where the user will grow their crops in order to make profit in the end of the game from February 23 - March 23, 2025.
    * [ ] We need to come to a decision if we want to set a limit of **vegtables** or **fruits**, that the user can crop.
    * Maybe we can such a limit in only 3 items that they can pick. (ex: The user can pick either 1 fruit: 2 vegtables, 2 fruits: 1 vegtable, or only having one for all 3).
    * [ ] Robert and Kiara should slowly start making this thoughout mid-winter break.
 I say we should have at least one crop/farm.
-(At least have 1 or 2 done)
+(At least have 1 or 2 done) on March 11, 2025.
     * [ ] Coding crop growth and adding crop value.

 **Marketplace:**

  * [ ] If we all can, we need to start to make the stand/marketplace so that the user can sell their **fruits/vegtables**.

 #### Beyond MVP